BenBreaksIn/Telegram-Group-Inviter/README.md

 Enter the end hour of activity (24-hour format): 18 Enter your Telegram API ID: your_api_id
 Enter your Telegram API HASH: your_api_hash
+Enter your custom message for the invite: Welcome to our new group!
 ```

 The script will now run, inviting users from the old group to the new one during the specified hours.